airalab/robonomics-wiki/docs/robonomics-test-network-manual.md

     └── 5FPRYfSVqwaX39vXZ78tT3DPBT9FmFXvdQDD7y5UQKncJGu1
 ```

-Now need to fill the palletBalances section in the spec.json file with these keys.
+Now fill the palletBalances section in the spec.json file with these keys.
 As a result, it should look like this:
 ```
 "palletBalances": {